Cellular Energy

 pathway.

-CAM plants live in deserts, salt marshes, and other environments
+CAM plants live in deserts, salt marshes

 where access to water is limited.
-Cac
+Cacti and orchid

-ds are CAM
+s are CAM

 plants.
 Carbon dioxide enters the leaves of CAM plants only